mikaeljan/Web-Style-Guide/README.md

 Link to the website: <br />
 http://mikaeljan.github.io/Web-Style-Guide/

-For any questions, please feel free to contact me:<br />
+For any questions, please feel free to contact me:<br/>
 mikael.janek@gmail.com